Geriatric Medicine Los Angeles Medical Center - Curriculum

 Our one-year educational program provides a superior geriatric medicine experience within Kaiser Permanente’s unique not-for-profit, vertically aligned, managed care setting.
-As a fellow, you will gain the competencies to manage the entire range of geriatric conditions and serve as a consultant to other medical providers.
+As a fellow, you will gain the competencies to manage the entire range of geriatric conditions and serve as a consultant to other medical physicians.
 Our program’s specific areas of focus include:

 - Training fellows who are well-prepared for all care-settings: clinic, custodial and skilled nursing facilities, subacute facilities (ventilator management), home-based care, hospital)

 - Training fellows in the care of palliative and hospice patients: symptom management, pain-management expertise, goals of care discussions, shared-decision making

 - Training fellows in the habits of self-care, resiliency, introspection, and empathy

 - Training fellows to engage in scholarly inquiry as front-line clinicians: quality / process improvement

 Our fellows are well-trained and highly desired by prospective employers.
 Our graduates provide consistent feedback about being well-prepared for their future careers.
 All of our previous geriatric medicine fellows have passed their board examinations on their first attempt.

 The Kaiser Permanente Los Angeles curriculum is designed to help learners acquire and master medical knowledge through a variety of methods including group didactic sessions, critical thinking and appraisal of literature, focused discussion rounds with the program director, and fellow-led lectures to other learners such as medical students and residents.
 In addition, there is a strong focus on scholarly inquiry through protected academic time, quality improvement workshops, and collaborating with faculty on department studies.
 Learning is further supplemented by the program’s support of fellows attending regional and national conferences.